titusdecali/dripdotdesign/_drafts/the-best-keychains-for-men.md

 [**View the Micro USB NomadKey on Huckberry**](https://www.idevaffiliate.com/31555/idevaffiliate.php?id=1309&url=38191)

-### Keyhook in Raw Brass
+### The Keyhook in Raw Brass

-As we like to say, less is more.
-This keychain is stripped down from everything to focus on its main function; keeping your keys together.
+We like to think that less is more.
+This keychain is stripped down from everything to focus only on its main function; keeping your keys together.

-A low number of keychains were produced from casted raw brass.
-Due to the nature of this material, the Keyhook will gain a nice patina over time.
+Don't expect to see many guys with this keychain.
+It was only produced as a small batch.
+Due to the nature of raw brass, the Keyhook will like premium leather, gain a nice patina over time.

 ![](/uploads/Taylor Stitch.png)